duckdb/duckdb-web/docs/api/odbc/macos.md

 title: ODBC API on macOS
 ---

 1. A driver manager is required to manage communication between applications and the ODBC driver.
-DuckDB supports `unixODBC`, which is is a complete ODBC driver manager for macOS and Linux.
+DuckDB supports `unixODBC`, which is a complete ODBC driver manager for macOS and Linux.
 Users can install it from the command line via [Homebrew](https://brew.sh/):

    ```bash
    brew install unixodbc